IRS official Holly Paz proposed for removal after review of her targeting conservative organizations

 Back then, the Treasury Department’s inspector general for tax administration concluded the IRS used “inappropriate criteria” when considering such applications.

-The IRS conducted its internal review after a watchdog report concluded that the Large Business and International Division, led by Paz, consisted of President Donald Trump’s critics and partisan Democrats who openly opposed the Republican administration’s agenda.
+The IRS conducted its internal review after a watchdog report concluded that the Large Business and International Division, led by Paz, consisted of President Donald Trump’s critics and partisan Democrats who openly opposed the Trump administration’s agenda.
 The conservative American Accountability Foundation published the report in April.

 TOP IRS DIVISION APPEARS PACKED WITH ANTI-TRUMP OFFICIALS